UPDATE 5/20/2014: We have solved the issue of charging while using USB devices!

 I have been using the T100TA with one of our UD-3000 docks connected to the USB 3.0 port with a 1080p screen attached to the dock and another 1080p screen attached directly to the Micro HDMI port.
 The performance of this unit compared to the Venue 8 Pro is much better without the limitation of USB 2.0 only for connectivity.

-Update: 3/28/2014 – We now have a Lenovo Miix 2 and can report functionality between this tablet and the Venue 8 Pro are identical with the use of our products.
+Update: 4/30/2014 - We now have a Acer Iconia W4 in the office and have been able to quickly test a Toshiba Encore 8 and can report functionality between these tablets and the Venue 8 Pro are identical with the use of our DisplayLink based products.

 Let us know of any Venue 8 Pro tips you have in the comments below!